MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-set-up-basic-warehouses-with-operations-areas.md

 ---
 title: Set Up Basic Warehouses with Operations Areas
-description: Set up warehouse operations areas and use inventory movements, picks and put-aways to move goods between them.
+description: 'Set up warehouse operations areas and use inventory movements, picks and put-aways to move goods between them.'
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: ''
+ms.search.keywords: null
-ms.search.form: 6774, 6775, 6776
+ms.search.form: '6774, 6775, 6776'
 ms.date: 06/25/2021
 ms.author: edupont
-ms.openlocfilehash: 0f90d7e92f4196a27712a1eedbd3cd66c15a9fc2
-ms.sourcegitcommit: 3acadf94fa34ca57fc137cb2296e644fbabc1a60
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 09/19/2022
-ms.locfileid: "9534038"
 ---
-# <a name="set-up-basic-warehouses-with-operations-areas"></a>Set Up Basic Warehouses with Operations Areas
+# Set Up Basic Warehouses with Operations Areas

 If internal operation areas such as production or assembly exist in basic warehouse configurations where locations use the **Bin Mandatory** setup field and possibly the **Require Pick** and **Require Put-away** setup fields, then you can use the following basic warehouse documents to record your warehouse activities for internal operation areas: